estimated reading time: 34 min

 Attack and thus Vorschlag (attaque) is an initial offensive action that would have the potential to injure an opponent if performed with a real weapon.
 The hand with the sword is being extended and approaches continuously to the open target.
 If the attack is performed from the correct distance, it is supported by the movement of the legs or body.
 An action in which the opponent steps into closer range, but his weapon does not accelerate towards the target (does not get hurting potential), or is just about to launch cut or thrust (the weapon is standing or retracting) is called preparation (préparation).

-If I perform an attack in a way, my first action serves to draw my opponent’s parry.
+If I perform and attack in a way, my first action serves to lure my opponent’s parry.
 Then I change my final target to another opening (which is optimally provided by the defender himself).
-I have made a compound attack.
+I have made compound attack.
 Actions that precede the final hit are not real attacks; we call them feints.
 For more details on compound attacks, see Fehler and Durchwechseln.

-An example of a direct attack is the already mentioned high cut made from the preparatory position Vom Tag with a sword on the shoulder.
-An indirect attack is, for example, a cut on the forearm of the opponent’s right hand if we are standing in a left binding (his blade is on the left to my blade, sometime called inside bind).
-The point first travels upwards along the opponent’s blade until it is free, and the binding no longer prevents the cut of his hand. (see Cutover - oben abnehmen/coupé)
+An example of a direct attack is the already the mentioned uppercut made from the preparatory position Vom Tag with a sword on the shoulder.
+An indirect attack is, for example, a cut on the forearm of the opponent’s right hand if we are standing in a left binding.
+The point first travels upwards along the opponent’s blade until it is free, and the binding no longer prevents the cut of his hand. (see Blade releases - oben abnehmen/coupé)

 Before the attack itself, fencers often perform pre-signal moves.
 Some are intentional, others resulting from a technical error or a bad habit, like backswing for a cut or pulling a sword back.
 If it’s happening outside the measure, it’s more or less okay.
 Suppose I get into the medium distance during the backswing.
 If it is an unconscious mistake, the ready opponent can easily use it in his favour.
 On the contrary, if it is intended, my planned provocation gives the opponent a false sense of safety for an attack.
 Pre-signals in the body can be swaying of the knees, tilting, squeezing the handle harder.
 With such an action, fencers are preparing for faster, more vigorous, longer attacks, or again it is a provocation to get some opponent’s reaction.